San Luis Obispo County Superior Court: History

 With the adoption of a new state constitution in 1879, the Superior Court system was established and Louis McMurtry was elected the first Superior Court judge.
 After Judge McMurtry died in February 1883, D.S.
-Gregory was appointed by Governor Stoneman.
+Gregory was appointed by Governor George Stoneman, Jr.

 In 1940, a replacement courthouse was constructed in front of the old courthouse, and the 1873 courthouse was demolished.
 The 1940 courthouse was designed by A.R.
 Walker and P.A.
 Eisen as a Works Progress Administration project.
 It was refurbished in 1996 and a modern annex was added.

 Venues

 In addition to the main county courthouse in San Luis Obispo, court operations are conducted at a southern branch in Grover Beach and a northern branch in Paso Robles.
 Juvenile justice is handled at a separate facility in San Luis Obispo.

 The Grover Beach branch was closed indefinitely starting in January 2012 due to budget cuts.
 Both the Grover Beach and Paso Robles branches were closed in the wake of the COVID-19 pandemic in California, starting in March 2020.